Curtin students and researchers

 Share your passion for science, technology, engineering or mathematics with the community.
-You may wish to consider volunteering at one of our events, or getting involved in one of our ongoing programs, or join one of Curtin’s student clubs.
+You may wish to consider volunteering at one of our events, or getting involved in one of our ongoing programs.

 Curtin has a wide range of student clubs, many with a STEM focus.
 From engineering to biomedicine, computer science to hackerspaces there’s a club for most interests.
 Check out the guild website to find a club that suits.

 Curtin University has a wide range of useful resources to help teachers and parents instil a love of science in their children.

 See the list of upcoming programs and activities to participate in.

 We’re always keen to work with partners and collaborators to extend the reach of our STEM work.

 If you’re interested in supporting STEM in your community please contact STEM Outreach.

 The Learning Futures Network

 The Learning Futures Network is a network of forward-thinking organisations, of both school and non-schools, whose thought leaders are working together to:

 - improve outcomes for students and solving the challenges facing a future of life-long learning through powerful and smart use of learning technologies ;